Day of the Dead and other death rituals around the world – DW – 10/31/2024

 Coffin art from Ghana

-Elsewhere, a burial is more popular, but not all coffins are the same.
+Burial may be more of a regular occurence elsewhere but not all coffins are created equal.

 In Ghana, for example, coffin art symbolizes what was important to the deceased in life.